Department of Women, Gender, and Sexuality Graduate Student Handbook

 Dissertation Prospectus

 The dissertation prospectus should be 15-20 pages plus bibliography and a 150-word abstract.
 It should clearly state the topic of the proposed research, what questions and problems the work proposes to address and answer, and how the proposed work develops, challenges, or departs from past research.
 The prospectus should also demonstrate that the student has a sufficient and critical command of the scholarly literature and the present state of the field.
 It should make clear what languages, methodologies, and theories the student will use when examining and analyzing sources, and where or how these sources are collected.
 An outline of chapters should provide some sense of the work's overall plan and structure.
 A schedule in the prospectus should estimate how much time the various aspects of research, writing, and revision will take.
-If at any time during the course of producing the dissertation, students want to introduce major modifications to the study outlined in the prospectus, they are required to notify and obtain written approval of the four regular members of the committee, not including the Graduate Studies Representative.
+If at any time during the course of producing the dissertation, students want to introduce major modifications to the study outlined in the prospectus, they are required to notify and obtain written approval of all committee members, excluding the Graduate Studies Representative.
 It is the student's responsibility to consult with the committee to clarify ambiguities or conflicts that might arise.
-Copies of correspondence pertaining to such changes should be placed on file in the Women, Gender, and Sexuality Studies office by emailing wgssgradstudies@ku.edu.
+Copies of correspondence pertaining to such changes should be placed on file in the Women, Gender, and Sexuality Studies office by emailing wgss@ku.edu.

 Post-Comprehensive Enrollment